NiccoloAbate/UEPhysicalModelingToolkit/README.md

 # Plugin Content Overview
 * Metasound Nodes
+  * Math Operators
     * Cos and Sin nodes (Audio AND Float) - Compute trig functions at float or audio rate (sample by sample).
     * Subtract operators (Float From Audio AND Audio From Float) - Audio subtraction operators for ease of access.
     * Divide operators (Audio AND Float By Audio) - Audio division operators which aren't possible with the standard node library.
   * Expression nodes (Audio AND Float) - Powerful arbitrary expression node allowing for concise, unlimited, and even runtime determined math computations at float or audio rate (sample by sample).
 * Metasound Utility Patches
   * Wrap (Audio) - Expression "x - floor(x)".